Overview

 EPA can take a wide range of forms – it can include assessment methods such as an observation in the workplace, practical and written tests and interviews.
 It should typically include two distinct assessment methods (or one method plus an integrated qualification).

-The ESFA will not fund apprentices to start on a new or revised apprenticeship standard until an EPAO has been appointed to the APAR for that apprenticeship.
+The DfE will not fund apprentices to start on a new or revised apprenticeship standard until an EPAO has been appointed by the EQA provider.
 To support this and minimise delays to starts you need to engage with potential EPAOs early in the apprenticeship standard development process.

 Your product manager (PM) can lead a workshop to help you develop your EPA.